dreamcatcher-tech/network/Inbox/2024-01-01 1235 maybe noschema means just git.md

 If the LLM does all the functions, then we don't need much operating system.
 The LLM should be able to be stored as a binary large object attached to git too.

+If we are to make an AI ruler, such as the attribution system, then it should be programmed in natural language so that anybody who can understand natural language can understand and audit how it works, rather than a special subset who can read computer code, and then even fewer who understand the domain specific constructs that are in use, and even fewer still who generate some simulated environments so the outputs can be discussed or disputed.
+NL with LLM simulators is the way forward.